-The Witchcraft degrees indicate the spiritual progression of the individual.
+The Witchcraft degrees indicate the spiritual progression and experience of the individual.
 Each degree contains its own mysteries to be experienced and the Mysteries are both revealed and discovered, as the Craft is a initiatory and experiential tradition.
 This implies that the mysteries will have to be experienced by the individual to be understood and internalized.
 The first degree is often spoken about as being the initiation into the mysteries, the second degree being the penetration of the mysteries and the third is a celebration and seal of the former.

 One of the fundamental characteristics of the Priesthood is the fact that they should be aspiring to the quality of ‘beauty’.
 ‘Beauty’ here means ‘a greater appreciation and coveting of beauty’ in everything; The way they speak, the way they compose themselves.